Hello Machine Bros!

 In the next video, you will see how to access this section in Simplify3D.

 In this section we will find the following options:

 1. Unsupported Area Threshold:

 The values used are in square millimeters (mm2).

-Unsupported area threshold allows that depending on the value it has, Simplify3D considers which areas will be classified as bridges and which ones will not.
+The unsupported area threshold allows that depending on the value it has, Simplify3D consider which areas will be classified as bridges and which ones will not.